 The vintage ABC-Dunhill version of the album that turns up most often around the Midwest originates from Long Wear Stamper Corp., a company that produced parts to press albums by labels which didn't have their own pressing facilities from the 1950s at least into the '70s.
 Pull out some '60s ABC or Atlantic LPs or 45s, and if you're in the Midwest there's a good chance you'll see an LW in the deadwax.

-Somewhere along the line for Steppenwolf, however, Long Wear must have created some bad stampers, because many of the copies I've heard have non-fill crackles in the same places on the records -- particularly irritating on "Somebody's Next One," for just one example.
+Somewhere along the line for Steppenwolf, however, Long Wear must have created some bad stampers, because many of the copies I've heard have non-fill crackles in the same places on the records -- particularly irritating on "Everybody's Next One," for just one example.
 So, I've rolled along with the same so-so original I've had for years, simply because it doesn't have the defect.

 I discovered a potential answer to this super-nerd complaint while perusing the ever-reliable Steve Hoffman Music Forums, where posters have mentioned in various threads that the best sounding LP versions of Steppenwolf titles are in many cases those originating not at New York's Long Wear but from the Monarch Record pressing plant in Los Angeles.
 That makes some sense at a basic level; the Dunhill label was headquartered there and the albums were recorded in L.A., so it's possible that plant had access to master tapes, or perhaps a lower-generation dub than what was sent to the east coast.
 After a bit of poking around online to try and find a Monarch, I lucked out and stumbled on one in better than average shape right here in town.